Are Yorkies Good With Cats? Let’s Find Out!

 The consistency, texture, and quantity of the coat are paramount.
 Hair, in its composition, is vivid, beautiful, and silky.
 The coat is medium long and perfectly straight (not wavy) on the body.
 It can be cut to the floor’s length to make the movement smoother and look nicer if desired.

-The head fall is long, connected to the middle of the head by one bow or divided into the middle, and bound to two bows.
+The head fall is long, connected to the middle of the head by one bow divided into the middle, and bound to two bows.
 Hair is very long on the muzzle.
 Hair should be cut short on ear tips and trimmed on feet to make them look clean.

 Food